 Fortunately, help is on the way: I am seeing a rapid increase in technologies to address these issues.
 Sometimes you already own the solution and just need to tweak or expand its use.
 In other cases, I am pretty confident there is a startup working on it somewhere and we will see a host of new HRTech solutions come along shortly.
 And if not: ask the question.

 Here is one of mine: many team tools only record what we do – wouldn’t it be great if action items and meeting notes were automatically captured and reported back to us at the end of the session?
 Complete with reminders in a team calendar that signal upfront that there isn’t enough time for completion?
 And who will create a solution to combat zoom-fatigue?
 Or help us decide if the new hire is a good cultural fit?
 There is so much to innovate!

 If there is one thing the pandemic has taught us, it’s that people don’t need an office to deliver results.
 In fact, many workers are more productive despite working less hours or outside of the traditional 9-5.
 They are happier because they spend more time with their family at home and waste less time on commutes.

 At the same time, people miss the water cooler and social interaction.
 They are mentally exhausted and under a lot of stress to make it all work.
 Empowering your employees to select the best location for their working day will make work life better for all.
 It will also enable you to let people return to the office in small groups or make room for employees who must work on site.

 The pandemic is showing us that people are endlessly creative, productive and resilient.
 Let’s use that energy to design a better workplace that works for all of us.

-PS: if you have a question about “working from anywhere” leave a comment or send me a message and I will be happy to chat.
+PS: if you have a question about “working from anywhere” send me a message and I will be happy to chat.